pwk4m1/pwk4m1.github.io/disks.md

 	So now I had a clear idea about how-to implement the driver, and goal for each of the functions I'd be writing.
-There were few more weird things to realize & got right, such as the ~400ns delays to make sure that there's enoguh time for these slow disks to push correct voltages onto the bus.
+There were few more weird things to realize & get right, such as the ~400ns delays to make sure that there's enoguh time for these slow disks to push correct voltages onto the bus.
 Overall, there were quite a few weird quirks during the project that I didn't take into account & spent time banging my head